tzhang90/office-docs-powershell/exchange/exchange-ps/exchange/organization/Set-OrganizationConfig.md

 - $false: Enable features that aren't compliant with Office 355 US Government plans.
 This is the default value for all other type of tenants.

-The within Outlook for iOS and Android that aren't compliant with the Office 365 US Government plans include:
+Outlook for iOS and Android features that are not compliant with the Office 365 US Government compliance boundary are [listed here](https://docs.microsoft.com/en-us/exchange/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/outlook-for-ios-and-android-in-the-government-cloud#services-and-features-not-available).

-- Multi-account support

-- Third-party services

-- HelpShift and in-app support

-- Any Microsoft services that are outside the Office 365 US Government compliance boundary (for example, Bing and Cortana).

 ```yaml
 Type: $true | $false